-Interval training describes a workout that involves short to moderate bouts of relatively high-intensity exercise interspersed with slower recovery periods.
+Interval training describes a workout that involves short to moderate bouts of relatively high-intensity running interspersed with slower recovery periods.
 Intervals are typically used by runners as a way to improve their cardiorespiratory abilities, which further helps to delay the onset of fatigue when adapted to the context of a longer run.
 The main principle behind interval sessions is that they should be of a shorter distance but faster pace.

 Because interval ‘efforts’ are typically performed at a higher than normal pace, they will also require a higher than normal cadence and will condition the neuromuscular system to accommodate faster leg turnover.
 This effect can be magnified by running some of the efforts on downhill segments of a run.